iahmad-khan/CERN-cloud-dev/README.md

 COMMAND can be one of:
-  prepare      Prepare the dev workspace (fetch kubernetes, puppet modules, ...) base         Cleanup any running containers and recreate the base containers (skydns, puppet, ceph) launch [tag] Launch the openstack containers, optionally from 'tag' (docker image tag) - otherwise full puppet run last         Launch the 'last' built openstack containers - wrapper for 'launch last' push [tags]  (done by CI only) Push the current OS containers as a new image, optionally tagging with the given list cleanup      Cleanup any running containers so we get a clean set centos       Install required dependencies for CentOS tempest      Run tempest tests against the dev environment
+  prepare      Prepare the dev workspace (fetch kubernetes, puppet modules, ...) restart      Cleanup any running containers and recreate the base containers (skydns, puppet, ceph) launch [tag] Launch the openstack containers, optionally from 'tag' (docker image tag) - otherwise full puppet run last         Launch the 'last' built openstack containers - wrapper for 'launch last' tag [tag]    Tag all running containers with the give tag (commit first, then tag) push [tags]  (done by CI only) Push the current OS containers as a new image, optionally tagging with the given list cleanup      Cleanup any running containers so we get a clean set centos       Install required dependencies for CentOS tempest      Run tempest tests against the dev environment

-Required environment settings:
+Required environment settings: CLOUDDEV, CLOUDDEV_PUPPET, CLOUDDEV_KUB
+Example:
 export CLOUDDEV=~/ws/cloud-dev
 export CLOUDDEV_PUPPET=~/ws/cern-puppet
 export CLOUDDEV_KUB=~/ws/kubernetes